PrairieLearn/PrairieLearn/docs/assessment.md

 For Homework-type assessments, it is also possible to set a value to `maxAutoPoints`.
 If this value is used, then once a student gets a correct answer with the full value of `autoPoints`, the student is able to get additional points for a new attempt, typically with a new question variant.
 Every new correct answer adds up `autoPoints` points, up to a maximum of `maxAutoPoints`.
 Answers with partial credit do not accumulate, and their partial points are added only to previous correct answers.
 For example, if `autoPoints` is 3 and `maxAutoPoints` is 12, then each correct answer adds 3 points to the question, up to a maximum total of 12 points.

 A question may also set a value to `points` instead of `autoPoints` and `manualPoints`.
-If this option is used, questions with a grading method set to Manual will be assigned only manual points, while questions with other grading methods will be assigned only auto points.
+If this option is used, questions with a `gradingMethod` set to `Manual` will be assigned only manual points, while questions with other grading methods will be assigned only auto points.
 To avoid ambiguity, it is an error to use both `points` and `autoPoints`, or `points` and `manualPoints`, in the same question.
 If `points` is used, then `maxPoints` should be used instead of `maxAutoPoints`.

 ## Assessment and question instances and resetting assessments